friends-of-presta/security-advisories/_posts/2024-03-05-cdcustomfields4orders.md

 Ajax scripts ajax.php has sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.

-Note : the author discontinue support of its module so you should consider uninstalling it.
-Be warned that it move this critical issue to a front controller in 2.3.0 and put it under an unpredictable token so last version always own a high issue with a CVSS 3.1 score of [7.2/10](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator?vector=AV:N/AC:L/PR:H/UI:N/S:U/C:H/I:H/A:H)
+Note : the author has discontinued support for its module, so you should consider uninstalling it.
+Be warned that it moved this critical issue to a front controller in 2.3.0 and put it under an unpredictable token, so the last version always has a high issue with a CVSS 3.1 score of [7.2/10](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator?vector=AV:N/AC:L/PR:H/UI:N/S:U/C:H/I:H/A:H)

 ## CVSS base metrics